layilin/SP23-33852/_paginated/sc-page081.md

 [^f81n6]: The dolphin fish, dorado, or mahi-mahi (*Coryphaena hippurus*), which is widespread in the Atlantic, Indian, and Pacific Oceans, as well as in the Mediterranean.

-[^f81n7]: A region on the west coast of Africa that served as a center of the Atlantic slave trade.
-Roughly covered a geographic region that included parts of modern-day Sierra Leone, Liberia, Côte d'Ivoire, Ghana, Togo, Benin, Nigeria, and Cameroon.
-Not to be confused with the modern nation of Guinea on the western coast of Africa.

-[^f81n8]: Sharks (clade Selachimorpha) were notorious for following slave ships across the Atlantic, since slavers threw those individuals who died during the voyage overboard.
+[^f81n7]: Sharks (clade Selachimorpha) were notorious for following slave ships across the Atlantic, since slavers threw those individuals who died during the voyage overboard.
 Slavers also used sharks to terrorize their captives and subdue rebellious behavior.
 For example, one captain facing the prospect of suicides among his captives decided to lower a woman into the water, where she was bitten in half (Rediker 40).

-[^f81n9]: The "Errata" list at the end of *The Sugar-Cane* indicates that "nautilus" should read "urtica."
+[^f81n8]: The "Errata" list at the end of *The Sugar-Cane* indicates that "nautilus" should read "urtica."

-[^f81n10]: Albacore tuna (*Thunnus alalunga*), which is found in tropical and temperate waters of all the oceans, including the Mediterranean.
+[^f81n9]: Albacore tuna (*Thunnus alalunga*), which is found in tropical and temperate waters of all the oceans, including the Mediterranean.
 Now a threatened species due to overfishing.

-[^f81n11]: Perhaps the tropic bird (any seabird of the family Phaethontidae) or the frigate bird (any seabird of the family Fregatidae), both of which prey on flying fish.
+[^f81n10]: Perhaps the tropic bird (any seabird of the family Phaethontidae) or the frigate bird (any seabird of the family Fregatidae), both of which prey on flying fish.

-[^f81n12]: One of the Lesser Antilles; colonized by the English in 1627.
+[^f81n11]: One of the Lesser Antilles; colonized by the English in 1627.
 Gained independence in 1966.

 ---